-The scene was branded into collective Danish consciousness and has since then stood as a symbol of love and care for nature in the northern country.
-What does that have to do with Hans Bølling's wooden figurines?
-The pause of the modern world didn’t leave architects cold either.Thus he made a tribute to the rescued duck family.
-He designed this mother duck and duckling for ArchitectMade, which bears the essence of the peaceful and harmonious Danish spring.
-And their mild, wooden curves spread serenity and harmony wherever they waddle.
-Just like back then at the beginning of 1959.
+What does this have to do with Hans Bølling's wooden figures?
+The architect was not indifferent to the fact that the modern world was standing still in front of nature.
+And so he created a monument to the rescued duck family.
+He designed this pair of mother and offspring ducks, which carry the essence of the peaceful and harmonious Danish spring.
+And so their mild, wooden curves exude serenity and harmony wherever they waddle.
+Just like back in the spring of 1959...